Spiritual

 small voice” of the Holy One.

-Some of our shared silent prayer group, June 2000
+Some of our shared silent prayer group members that met from 1997-2009

 Group Spiritual Direction